Hiroki-Maeda/ninwavelets/README.md

 plt.show()
 ```

-You can also calculate inter trial coherence.
+You can also calculate power.

 ```python
 result = morse.power(sin, range(1, 100))